 A: It is, but it doesn't bother me.
 The Lord knows I was not playing with a full deck back then.
 I was ignorant of God, like many of the Rock Groups, who blaspheme Christ and misuse the Cross.
 But when I repented of my sin, God forgave me of all my foolish mistakes.
 And if God forgives me, no matter how blasphemous I've been, I'm to forgive myself!

 16. How do you deal with the guilt and shame of such horrible crimes?

 A: I don't let my crime identify who I am today!
 I've grown to understand the song that we all know, "Amazing Grace, how sweet the sound, that saved a wretch like me.
 I once was lost, but now I'm found, was blind but now I see."
 I see myself as God sees me, He sees me forgiven, because of Jesus!
 Otherwise, guilt and shame can be very destructive emotions in our lives.

 17. What is the goal of your work with the website?

 A: My goal is to always make people feel loved, and to always make others believe that God loves them.
 For people to change the way they see God: that He not only loves them, but because of Christ, forgives them for whatever they've done, and can make them useful in life, as He has me.

 18. Charles, your new book "Manson's Right-Hand Man Speaks Out" has over 200 Questions and Answers, and it is available on your website, correct?

-A: That's right, I'd encourage people to go to the website, where they can read the book, published in full, at no charge.
+A: That's right, I would like to encourage people to read the book, Manson's Right-Hand Man Speaks Out! published in full, at no charge.
 Thank you very much Shadoe for having me!

 Charles "Tex" Watson in a rare interview joining us from Mule Creek State Prison in Northern California, Charles thank you again for being with us, it's not easy to arrange such a chat, my best wishes to you and your family and good luck with your ministry!
 I hope we speak again!